62582c42ff475ca78e9cd77a Ideas Image P 1080

 4. Company socials

-After a long day’s work, employees often want to go out with their co-workers to let their hair down.
-Some companies will provide free drinks on Fridays or take them on a night out.
-But remember, not everyone likes to drink!
-Schedule some alcohol alternative socials like bowling, pizza nights, etc. At Mo, some of our socials have included things like virtual Easter egg making, and even a team trip to Thorpe Park for a bit of team bonding on roller coasters!
+Remember, not everyone likes to drink!
+Schedule some alcohol alternative socials like bowling, pizza nights, etc. At Mo, some of our socials have included things like virtual Easter egg making, and even a team trip to a theme park!

 5. Celebrate birthdays

-At Mo, we always say to celebrate the moments that matter most to your employees and more often than not, one of those important moments in an employee’s life will be their birthday.
-It can be having a cake in the office, chipping in as a team for a gift or even offering a ‘Birthday Day Off’ as one of your perks!
-You will never have to miss a birthday when using our platform, as we will remind you.
+At Mo, we always say to celebrate the moments that matter most to your employees.
+More often than not, one of those important moments in an employee’s life will be their birthday.

 6. Work anniversaries